San Marco, Florence: Convent

 The work was planned according to arrangements that took account of simplicity and practicality, but were of great elegance: a sober, though comfortable, Renaissance edifice.
 The internal walls were covered in whitewashed plaster, layout centred on two cloisters (named after Saint Antoninus and Saint Dominic), with the usual conventual features of a chapter house, two refectories and guest quarters on the ground level.
-On the upper floor were the friars’ cells, small walled enclosures overarched by a single trussed roof.
+On the upper floor were the friars' cells, small walled enclosures overarched by a single trussed roof.
 The cloisters, chapter house and dorters (or dormitories), in the form described, must have been finished by 1440–1441.
 The South dormitory, which overlooks Piazza San Marco, was completed in 1442.
 Work on the rest of the convent went on until 1452.

-Cosimo de' Medici had a cell in the convent, adjacent to those of the friars, for his personal retreat.
+Cosimo de' Medici had a cell in the convent, in the corridor with cells dedicated to guests (adjacent to those of the friars), for his personal retreat.
 These cells of the friars' dorter or dormitory, including that of Cosimo, and many other walls were decorated by Fra Angelico in collaboration with others, including Benozzo Gozzoli.

 An outstanding feature of the convent is the library on the first floor.

 Savonarola era

-In addition to Fra Angelico, Antonino Pierozzi and Fra Bartolomeo, San Marco was the home from 1489 onwards of the friar Girolamo Savonarola.
-Having become prior of the convent, the latter unleashed a fierce campaign against the Florentines’ morals and their ostentation of luxury.
+In addition to Fra Angelico, Antonino Pierozzi and Fra Bartolomeo, San Marco was the home from 1489 onwards of the friar Girolamo Savonarola, who represents a major event in the history of the house, and a drama on a European scale.

+Having become prior of the convent, Savonarolo unleashed a fierce campaign against the Florentines’ morals and their ostentation of luxury.
 He was to fall foul of the court of Pope Alexander VI Borgia and ended his life burnt at the stake in front of the Palazzo della Signoria in 1498.

 Recent times

-The convent was stripped from the Dominicans in 1808, during the Napoleonic Wars, and again in 1866, when it became a possession of the state.
+The convent was confiscated from the Dominicans in 1808, during the Napoleonic Wars, and again in 1866, when it was seized by the new Kingdom of Italy, whose temporary capital was Florence.

 Until recently San Marco still housed a community of Dominican friars, who occupied the Western part of the complex adjacent to the larger cloister.
 In 2014 the few friars remaining were transferred to join the community at Santa Maria Novella in the city.

-The convent is now home to the Museo Nazionale di San Marco.
+The convent is now constituted as the Museo Nazionale di San Marco.
 The entrance to the museum is from the so-called Cloister of St. Antoninus, decorated with frescoes by Bernardino Poccetti in the 16th–17th century.